Maude George

 Maude George (August 15, 1888 – October 10, 1963) was an American actress of the silent era.

 Biography

 Born in Riverside, California, in 1888, Maude George is remembered primarily as a regular of director Eric von Stroheim's stock company of actors appearing in four of von Stroheim's lengthy films in the 1920s.
 She appeared in more than 50 films between 1915 and 1929.
 She also wrote the scenario for the 1917 film The Fighting Gringo which starred Harry Carey.

 George's career began on the legitimate stage and worked with Nat Goodwin in a troupe that toured the United States.
-George, a niece of actress Grace George, died in 1963 in Sepulveda, California.
+George, a niece of actress Grace George, died in 1963 in Sepulveda, California at age 75.